Immunity from prosecution (international law): Personal immunity

 Personal immunity arises from customary international law and confers immunity on people holding a particular office from the civil, criminal, and administrative jurisdiction.
 It is extended to diplomatic agents and their families posted abroad and is also valid for their transfer to or from that post, only for the country to which they are posted.
 Under personal immunity, private residence, papers, correspondence, and property of an official enjoying personal immunities are inviolable.

 According to Cassese (2005), personal immunities are extended to cover personal activities of an official, including immunity from arrest and detention (but the host state may declare the person persona non grata), immunity from criminal jurisdiction, immunity from the civil and administrative jurisdiction of the host state.
 No immunities hold for private immoveable property unless it is held on behalf of the sending state for the purposes of the mission, issues of succession, professional or commercial activity exercised outside of official functions, or the official has voluntarily submitted to the proceedings.
 Personal immunities cease with the cessation of the post.

 It is not for the official's personal benefit but is based on the need for states to function effectively and thus not be deprived of their most important officials.

 Cases of overlap

 When a person leaves office who is under a personal immunity and has committed a criminal act covered also by functional immunity, the personal immunity is removed, as usual.

 That is what happened in the Augusto Pinochet case before the House of Lords.
 Senator Pinochet was able to be extradited to face only charges not under functional immunity and meeting the separate tests for extradition, under English law.

+In 2024, the European Court of Human Rights ruled against the country of Turkey for a house search and the arrest and detention of a United Nations judge, despite the judge having diplomatic immunity.

+Judicial Immunity in International Law

+Judicial immunity, understood differently from the traditional sense in the international law context, refers to the (de facto & de jure) protection given to judges and judicial officers from being sued or prosecuted for actions they have performed as part of their role as a judge adjudicating international disputes.
+This principle ensures that judicial independence is not compromised and the integrity of judicial decisions is protected.
+In international legal sense, it applies to judges of international courts, tribunals and other judicial organs, like the International Court of Justice (ICJ), International Criminal Court (ICC) and tribunals of like nature (which includes IRMCT).
+This immunity protects these judges from legal action in other jurisdictions while carrying out their functions in official capacity.